mrqli/sfcc/integrations/OCAPI/README.md

 Note: the amount and the `security_code` (cvn) contained in the `payment_card` data will be propagated if available to `dw.order.payment.authorizeCreditCard` even if the `dw.order.OrderPaymentInstrument` is resolved from a customer payment instrument.

 In [ApplePay](integrations/OCAPI/ApplePay) case, the authorization will call hook `dw.order.payment.authorize`.

+## No Transaction set in OCAPI
+Transaction is not allowed in modifyXXXResponse

+## `CustomerMgr.removeCustomer()` cannot be used in OCAPI
+When CustomerMgr removes a customer, it creates a new storefront session.
+This will cause `java.lang.ClassCastException`.
+The OCAPI session is `.com.salesforce.cc.digital.rest.ecom.RESTSession` while the storefront session is `com.demandware.beehive.core.internal.request.SforefrontSession`